silvester legal logo

 1. Short-form term sheet

-Short-form term sheets are used if parties decide to postpone the discussion of specific terms, until the stage where the subscription agreement and shareholder’s agreement are being drafted.
+Short-form term sheets are utilised when parties agree to defer detailed discussions on specific terms until the drafting stage of the subscription agreement and shareholder’s agreement.

 2. Long-form term sheet